hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cacti.md

             </td>
             <td>
-                - changed gui framework to react
+                - changed gui framework to react because it is more common and more friendly for newcomers.
+- routing moved from src/pages/Pages to src/main, beside that
+  only refactoring were made
             </td>
         </tr>
     </table>